 Survival Swimming Lessons Save Lives

 One of the most important things you can do for your child as their parent is to equip them with lifesaving swimming skills.
-Children as young as 6 months old are able to learn how to roll-back-to-float.
+Children as young as 6 months old are able to learn how to roll-back-to-float by enrolling in swimming lessons for infants and swimming lessons for toddlers

 And it’s an amazing sight to see when a baby who’s just starting to crawl can learn the skillset of going from underwater to floating onto their back, positioning themselves in a manner that allows them to breathe until help comes.

-Contact us today to learn more about Texas Swim Academy and our survival swimming program
+Contact us today to learn more about Texas Swim Academy, the best swimming school near me, and our survival swimming program

 SWIM SCHOOL IN KATY